Know Your Dun & Bradstreet Rating and You Can Conquer the Business World

 Dun & Bradstreet takes several factors into account in producing such a report.
 These include a predictor of payment delinquency; how financially stressed a company is compared to similar businesses; an evaluation of supplier risk; credit limit recommendation; D&B rating; and PAYDEX score.
 Let’s look at all these factors in turn.

-Dun & Bradstreet uses predictive models to determine how likely your company is to be behind with its payments.
-They use historical data to try to predict future outcomes.
-This involves identifying the risks inherent in a future decision.
-D & B examines the relationship between historical information and the future event.
+Dun & Bradstreet uses predictive models to determine how likely a company is to be late with its payments.
+Predictive scoring is a means of using historical data to try to predict future outcomes.
+It entails identifying the risks inherent in a future decision.
+So it does this by examining the relationship between historical information and the future event.

-The Financial Stress Percentile compares your company to other businesses in the same region, business sector, amount of employees, or number of years in the business.
+The Financial Stress Percentile compares your company in question to other businesses in the same region, business sector, number of employees, or number of years in the business.
 Financial Stress Score Norms show an average score and percentile for all firms with similar demographic attributes.